Share Your Escapes: Ella in Stockholm

 • Use a five-step action plan to assist someone experiencing poor mental health

-It’s also important to note that MHFAs are not qualified to provide counselling, diagnosis or ongoing support, and they can’t be available outside their normal working hours – but colleagues can also access 24/7 confidential advice through the Employee Assistance Programme here, and medical support via Medicash and Vitality healthcare.
+It’s also important to note that MHFAs are not qualified to provide counselling, diagnosis or ongoing support, and they can’t be available outside their normal working hours – but colleagues can also access 24/7 confidential advice through the Employee Assistance Programme and medical support via Medicash and Vitality healthcare.

-Meet our Apprentices – National Apprenticeship Week 2023
+Meet our Apprentices – National Apprenticeship Week

 At Secret Escapes we are lucky to have several apprentices in our teams.
-The theme of this year’s National Apprenticeship Week 2023 was "Skills for Life", so we got together with a few of our talented apprentices to discover what skills they’ve learned and how they are going to use them to excel in their careers.
+The theme of this year’s National Apprenticeship Week was "Skills for Life", so we got together with a few of our talented apprentices to discover what skills they’ve learned and how they are going to use them to excel in their careers.

-Owen tells us “since joining Secret Escapes as an apprentice 6 years ago, I’ve developed a lot.
+Owen tells us “since joining Secret Escapes as an apprentice 8 years ago, I’ve developed a lot.
 Doing a Degree Apprenticeship means studying for courses, writing essays and completing exams, but I have had to combine this with my full-time job in the Tech Support team.

 So, over the years I’ve improved my ability to organise my work and manage my time, to allow me to handle both.
 However, one of the biggest differences I’ve found since I first joined Secret Escapes is my confidence and ability to communicate with different people.
 I remember being nervous and overawed for a lot of my first year but now I feel at home and able to handle whatever comes my way.”